Infrastructure projects funded by NCRIS

 The NIF has established a national network that provides state of the art imaging of animals, plants and materials for the Australian research community.

-This project consists of two sub-projects; the Neutron Beam Instruments Expansion; and the Centre for Accelerator Science (CAS) upgrade.
+This project consists of two sub-projects; the Dingo, Bilby & Emu neutron beam instruments & Sample Environments projects at the Australian Centre for Neutron Scattering; and the Centre for Accelerator Science upgrade.

 This project has built a high performance computer which will prioritise research in geosciences and radio astronomy, and process data including that produced by the Australian Square Kilometre Array Pathfinder radio telescope.